 By contrast, pooled blood from a superficial hematoma typically presents as a dark blue, purple, or black patch.
 A person may also experience swelling and other skin discoloration over a hematoma.

 Below are examples of visible bruising, superficial hematomas, and swelling from DVT.

 Blood will naturally clot at the site of the capillary damage causing a bruise.
 However, bruises themselves do not cause blood clots.

 In the case of a large trauma, bruises, hematomas, and blood clots may form independently of each other.

-Bruises and blood clots can both be the result of damage to blood vessels.
-However, the causes and symptoms can vary.
+Bruises and blood clots often stem from damage to blood vessels.
+However, their exact causes and symptoms can vary.

 Causes of bruises

-Bruises typically occur after an injury, such as hard contact with an object, falling down, or breaking a bone.
-These types of injury can cause the blood vessels in the skin to burst.
+Bruises typically develop after an injury, such as hard contact with an object, falling, or breaking a bone.
+These types of injuries can cause capillaries in the skin to burst.
 Bruises can occur anywhere on the skin.